-Paying attention to the failures of language in cross-cultural translation can lead to a change in the analytical gaze.
+Paying attention to the failures of language in crosscultural translation can lead to a change in the analytical gaze.
 Faced with the emptiness of words spoken in the vineyards, in my research I moved from asking and listening, to looking and doing.
 Throughout, the words were there, but words were not where the meaning was.
-Instead, I discovered the meaning of vitivinicultural work was in its doing, in the close, tactile, and largely tacit relationship between the workers and the plants (see also Krzywoszynska 2015).
+Instead, I discovered the meaning of vitivinicultural work was in its doing, in the close, tactile and largely tacit relationship between the workers and the plants (see also Krzywoszynska 2015).
 Capofrutto and sperone, I found, were not significant because they were named, they were significant because they were done.
-Trying to locate the meaning of words before I had felt and understood though sight, touch, and action what they signify in the life of the plant and the winery was absurd, like trying to understand the working of an engine by counting all the screws.
+Trying to locate the meaning of words before I had felt and understood through sight, touch and action what they signify in the life of the plant and the winery was absurd, like trying to understand the working of an engine by counting all the screws.
 To get to the meaning, my habitual way of being as an 'eye in the sky' ethnographic observer had to be disturbed; not just my language, but my whole way of being was made unheimlich, strange, unhomely (Smith 1996).
 The way into knowing the vine work, I found, was not through talking about it, but through doing it.
 This is not to say that during my research I became a proficient vine pruner; however, I could see the way ahead of me, I could feel my feet were on the right path.
 Finally, I could let go of language as a sole source of meaning.

 It was through reflecting on the failures of translation that I was able to examine the limits to language more generally in vitivinicultural practices.
 Translation is a process of exploration of meaning, and as such must be attentive to the moments where meaning overflows what is said, where the words fall short.
-The moments where our respondents stutter, babble, or fall silent, the moments where we find we are unable to follow, may hint at important areas of signification beyond language.
-Fallowing our participants into these spaces is not always easy, especially when faced with the 'unavoidable obligations of relating the nonrelational' (Harrison 2007, 593) once returned from the field.
+The moments where our respondents stutter, babble or fall silent, the moments where we find we are unable to follow, may hint at important areas of signification beyond language.
+Following our participants into these spaces is not always easy, especially when faced with the 'unavoidable obligations of relating the nonrelational' (Harrison 2007, 593) once returned from the field.
 It may carry a price, too, as changing methodologies will have obvious consequences on what can be 'brought back' from the field, as well as the form and the perceived authoritativeness of the truth-claims made.
-I believe however that in deep qualitative research this is a step worth taking, as participatory methods can provide a much richer perspective on the worlds of experience our respondents inhabit.
-There is a growing body of work on which to draw, including autoethnography (Lorimer 2006), and psychoanalytical (Proudfoot 2010) and visual methods (Laurier and Brown 2008; Laurier and Philo 2003), all of which have been used to attempt to explore and communicate the more-then-linguistic spheres of meaning.
-Crosscultural researchers, I suggest, are in a good position to further contribute to the exploration of qualitative methods beyond representation, as the fissures translation creates can open to them areas of signification otherwise hidden from view.
+I believe, however, that in deep qualitative research this is a step worth taking, as participatory methods can provide a much richer perspective on the worlds of experience our respondents inhabit.
+There is a growing body of work on which to draw, including auto-ethnography (Lorimer 2006), and psychoanalytical (Proudfoot 2010) and visual methods (Laurier and Brown 2008; Laurier and Philo 2003), all of which have been used to attempt to explore and communicate the more-than-linguistic spheres of meaning.
+Cross-cultural researchers, I suggest, are in a good position to further contribute to the exploration of qualitative methods beyond representation, as the fissures translation creates can open to them areas of signification otherwise hidden from view.
 Just as the imperfect relationship between different languages in translation can open a fertile hybrid space (Smith 1996), so can the exploration of the limits to what is sayable in a local context.
-Acknowledgments The research behind this paper was made possible by the ESRC-funded project "The Waste of the World" (RES-060-23-0007).
-I would like to thank Steve Connelly, the editor and three anonymous reviewers for their valuable support and constructive comments.